dan-v/rattlesnakeos-stack/README.md

   * For `Endpoint`, enter your email address
   * Click `Create subscription` button
   * You should get an email link that you need to click in order to subscribe to messages in this topic
-* After initial setup with `rattlesnakeos-stack` tool, a build should have automatically kicked off.
-You can check this by going to the [EC2 console](https://us-west-2.console.aws.amazon.com/ec2/v2/home) and verifying there is an EC2 instance running.
-If a build hasn't kicked off, check out the FAQ for how to manually start a build.
+* After initial setup with `rattlesnakeos-stack` tool, an EC2 spot instance should have been launched for running the initial build.
+You can check this by going to the [EC2 console](https://console.aws.amazon.com/ec2/v2/) and verifying there is an EC2 instance running.
+With the default configuration, it's possible that the EC2 instance could be deployed in any of the following regions: US West (Oregon), US West (N. California), US East (Ohio), US East (N. Virginia), so you should look in all of those regions by clicking on the right hand region dropdown in the EC2 console and selecting each of those regions.
+If an EC2 instances hasn't started in any those regions, check out the FAQ for how to manually start a build.
 * The <b>initial build will likely take 5+ hours to complete</b>.
 Looking at the EC2 instance metrics like CPU, etc is NOT a good way to determine if the build is progressing.
 If you want to see live build progress, go to FAQ section `How can I connect to the EC2 instance and see the build status?`.
 * After the build finishes, a factory image should be uploaded to the S3 bucket that you can download:
   * Go to the [S3 console](https://s3.console.aws.amazon.com/s3/buckets/)
   * Click on `rattlesnakeos-<yourstackname>-release` bucket.
   * From this bucket, download the file `<device>-factory-latest.tar.xz`
 * Use this factory image and [follow the instructions on flashing your device carefully](FLASHING.md).
 * You followed the instructions until the end and you re-locked your bootloader and disabled OEM unlocking after flashing right?
 If not, go do that!
 * After successfully flashing your device, you will now be running RattlesnakeOS and all future updates will happen through the built in OTA updater.
 * <b>I highly suggest backing up your generated signing keys</b>.
-To do this:
+To backup your signing keys:
   * Go to the [S3 Console](https://s3.console.aws.amazon.com/s3/buckets/)
   * Click on `rattlesnakeos-<yourstackname>-keys` bucket.
   * Download all these keys there and store them in a safe place